 ‘1 The respondent’s application for a referral to evidence is dismissed.

-2 The respondent’s tariff determination of 23 August 2006 to the effect that 42” Plasma Display screens with model number 42PX4NVH imported by the applicant must for duty purposes be classified within Tariff Heading 8528.12.30 of Part 1 of Schedule 1 to the Customs and Excise Act No 91 of 1964 is set aside.
+2 The respondent’s tariff determination of 23 August 2006 to the effect that 42” Plasma Display screens with model number 42PX4NVH imported by the applicant must for duty purposes be classified within Tariff Heading 8528.12.30 of Part 1 of Schedule 1 to the Customs and Excise Act 91 of 1964 is set aside.

 3 The respondent’s determination is substituted by a determination that Tariff Heading 8528.21.20 applies.